vcatlett/Python-Workshop-Intermediate/README.md

 ## What You Need:
 * Python 3 on your computer
 * An IDE which supports Python 3
 Not sure what to do?
-Try downloading the (https://www.anaconda.com/products/individual)[Anaconda Distribution] for Python 3.7 and using Spyder or Jupyter Notebook.
+Try downloading the [Anaconda Distribution](https://www.anaconda.com/products/individual) for Python 3.7 and using Spyder or Jupyter Notebook.

 ## Packages
 You will need each of the following Python packages: